Is your website living up to your expectations?

 Try to look at your weakness and convert it into your strength.
 That’s success.

 I’m sure you’ve aware that an SEO audit if far more complicated than I’ve made it appear so far.
 But I wanted you to see the big picture before covering things in more detail.

 What an SEO Audit Reveals About Your Site

-SEO audits discover what’s good and bad about your site.
+SEO reviews discover what’s good and bad about your site.
 Generally the focus is on the bad stuff, the things that are impeding your site ability to rank well in Google.

 Commonly encountered problems include:

 - Technical issues that are hurting your rankings such as poor coding and slow loading pages.